-For further information please see our full privacy statement at https://www.glasgow.gov.uk/index.aspx?articleid=22066
+For further information please see our full privacy statement at https://glasgow.gov.uk/article/5533/Schools-Privacy-Statements

-The Freedom of Information (Scotland) Act 2002The Freedom of Information (Scotland) Act 2002 enables any person to obtain information from Scottish public authorities.
+The Freedom of Information (Scotland) Act 2002

+The Freedom of Information (Scotland) Act 2002 enables any person to obtain information from Scottish public authorities.
 The act applies to all Scottish public authorities including: Scottish Government and its agencies; Scottish Parliament; local authorities; NHS Scotland; universities and further education colleges; and the police.

 Public authorities have to allow access to the following information: